Doctor of Nursing Practice (DNP)

 Clinical fee required.

 Must be taken together in the same semester.
-These alternatives are primarily intended for students in the Oncology Nurse Practitioner Certificate program, and count as a substitute for GNRS 715.
+These alternatives are primarily intended for students in the Oncology Nurse Practitioner Certificate program and may count as the 3-unit elective in the curriculum.

 DNP Scholarly Project